Walnut Creek, California

 $2.6MMost recent (2026)

-Career-wide stats: 102 closings, $111,176,499 in total volume, 89 buyer-side / 12 seller-side, 14 closings in the last 12 months, career average about $1.09M, career range $323K to $3.3M, 5.0 star Zillow average across 36 reviews.
+Career-wide stats: 104 closings, $115,001,499 in total volume, 91 buyer-side / 12 seller-side, 14 closings in the last 12 months, career average about $1.09M, career range $323K to $3.3M, 5.0 star Zillow average across 37 reviews.

 What buying in Walnut Creek actually involves

 Price bands as of 2026: single-family homes typically trade between roughly $1.1M and $2.8M, with the premium pockets pushing past $2.5M for well-kept four-bedroom homes on usable lots.
 Downtown condos run roughly $500K to $900K depending on building age and HOA.
 Rossmoor units trade in the $400K to $1.2M band depending on the Mutual, the floor plan, the view, and recent special assessments.
-Lafayette to the west sits 20 to 40 percent higher per square foot for comparable single-family stock.
-Concord to the east sits 20 to 30 percent lower for comparable single-family stock.
+Lafayette to the west sits 20 to 40% higher per square foot for comparable single-family stock.
+Concord to the east sits 20 to 30% lower for comparable single-family stock.
 Those are the practical anchors when you decide where to bid.

 Inspection patterns in Walnut Creek cluster by neighborhood and era.
 The honest list of things that come up often:

-Bidding norms in 2026: a competitive offer in the strong half of the Walnut Creek market usually combines a pre-underwritten loan, a shortened inspection window after a thorough pre-offer disclosure review (which is work the buyer-side agent should be doing for you, not skipping), and an appraisal gap up to 5 percent rather than a full contingency waiver.
+Bidding norms in 2026: a competitive offer in the strong half of the Walnut Creek market usually combines a pre-underwritten loan, a shortened inspection window after a thorough pre-offer disclosure review (which is work the buyer-side agent should be doing for you, not skipping), and an appraisal gap up to 5% rather than a full contingency waiver.
 Cash equivalent leverage matters more than blanket waivers, because waiving inspection on an older Saranap or Lime Ridge home is the most common way buyers inherit five and six-figure problems after close.
 In the soft half of the market, the right move is often the opposite: bid at or below asking with full contingencies, because the listing has already taught the seller what the market thinks.

 BART access and the under-$1M condo pool.
 The strongest single price input on a downtown Walnut Creek condo under $1M is its walking distance to the BART station.
 Inside the half-mile walkshed, units hold value through soft cycles.
-Beyond it, the same square footage and same HOA can trade 10 to 15 percent lower, because the unit is competing with single-family starters across the freeway.
+Beyond it, the same square footage and same HOA can trade 10 to 15% lower, because the unit is competing with single-family starters across the freeway.
 If BART is the reason you are buying, verify the walk to the station before you anchor on the listing price.

 What selling in Walnut Creek involves

 On the listing side, Walnut Creek rewards preparation and punishes overpricing.
 A well-staged Northgate or Nob Hill single-family home with clean disclosures, professional photography, and a price set at the comp line (not above it) typically draws its strongest activity in the first 10 to 14 days on market.
-The same home priced 5 to 8 percent above the comp line will sit through that opening window, lose its launch momentum, and then sell weeks later for less than the original comp-line price would have produced.
+The same home priced 5 to 8% above the comp line will sit through that opening window, lose its launch momentum, and then sell weeks later for less than the original comp-line price would have produced.

 Lily's listing approach in Walnut Creek is the same Strategic Listing model she runs across the Bay Area: data-driven pricing against real local comps, pre-listing improvements with positive ROI (paint, light staging, deferred-maintenance triage, occasionally a targeted inspection package the seller funds upfront so buyers do not bid down on unknowns), and multi-platform marketing with active bid management.
 Career example outside Walnut Creek worth citing: a Springer Way listing in San Jose priced at $1,588,000 sold for $1,800,000, a $212,000 premium driven by managed competitive bidding rather than a higher initial price.
 The Walnut Creek seller-side opportunity is the same: the right price plus the right preparation extracts more from the same buyer pool than a hopeful price ever does.